thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
 - This flood alert remains in place.
 Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
-River levels are high and rising.
-Further rainfall (5 to 12mm) is expected tomorrow, the 21st December and will keep river levels high.
-We are closely monitoring the situation and will update this message by 11:30AM on 19 December 2025, or as the situation changes.
+River levels remain high but the situation is improving slowly.
+The forecast for further rain over the weekend is looking much better with smaller totals now expected.
+We will update this message again today, the 19th December 2025.

 - Flood alert: River Churn and its tributaries
 - High river levels today may lead to flooding.